-• Based on prior graduate level academic course work or other experience, a student may submit a written request to the department chair or program director for a waiver of a required course.
+Based on prior graduate-level academic course work, a student may submit a written request to the department chair or program director for a waiver of a required course.
 If a waiver is granted, a student must register for an elective course to complete the total number of credits required by the department or program for graduation.
 We do not accept transfer credits.

-Prerequisites for the MS in Nutrition and Health Promotion (Research or Entrepreneurship Track)
+Prerequisites for the MS in Nutrition and Health Promotion (Applied Nutrition Science Track or Entrepreneurship Track)

-• Applicants who have a BS degree in nutrition and completed the prerequisite courses more than 10 years ago but are working in a field of nutrition and dietetics that pertain to those courses, will not need to repeat prerequisite courses with the exception of statistics.
+Applicants who have a BS degree in nutrition and completed the prerequisite courses more than 10 years ago but are working in a field of nutrition and dietetics that pertain to those courses, will not need to repeat prerequisite courses except for statistics.
 A statistics review or an equivalent will be suggested or required as determined by the Department Chair.